 Project Update

-Work on the Burslem Drive Underpass upgrade is continuing with a mural to be painted on the Maddington Central opening.
+Work on the Burslem Drive Underpass upgrade is complete with the recent addition of a mural painted on the Maddington Central opening.
 This will further improve the aesthetics of the underpass and encourage a link to the river path.
 The City of Gosnells is pleased to have support from Water Corporation and Maddington Central to fund the project.

-A concept design from highly respected artist Rohin Kickett has been selected, which has a river theme.
+Highly respected artist Rohin Kickett completed the mural, which has a river theme.
 Rohin grew up in the area, attended Gosnells Senior High School (now Southern River College), and spent much of his youth around Maddington.
 With his strong personal ties to the river and local area he was keen to work on this mural.

 Background